ARM-software/CMSIS_5/CMSIS/DoxyGen/General/src/introduction.md

  - Conforms to MISRA 2012 (but does not claim MISRA compliance).
 MISRA rule violations are documented.

 In addition, the CMSIS recommends the following conventions for identifiers:

- - \b CAPITAL names to identify Core Registers, Peripheral Registers, and CPU Instructions.
+ - **CAPITAL** names to identify Core Registers, Peripheral Registers, and CPU Instructions.
- - \b CamelCase names to identify function names and interrupt functions.
+ - **CamelCase** names to identify function names and interrupt functions.
- - \b Namespace_ prefixes avoid clashes with user identifiers and provide functional groups (i.e. for peripherals, RTOS, or DSP Library).
+ - **Namespace_** prefixes avoid clashes with user identifiers and provide functional groups (i.e. for peripherals, RTOS, or DSP Library).

 The CMSIS is documented within the source files with:
  \li Comments that use the C or C++ style.